 We were deployed to augment the forces of JTG Musang under the leadership of BGen Rene Glenn Paje in the MBA.
 The Marawi operations were significantly different and far more difficult from our encounters and experiences in Northern Samar and Sulu, which were limited purely to jungle warfare.
 We had to learn and discover the course of the kind of warfare that we would employ in our operations in Marawi City.
 Despite this handicap, we instantly adapted to the situation and created our operational plans for urban warfare in the City of Marawi.

 Keeping in mind the Tactics, Techniques, and Procedures (TTPs) that we knew, we made the necessary adjustments and improvisations based on the changes on the ground.
-Our unit had managed to counter the attacks of the enemies even during the height of the firefight when everything was in a state of chaos.
-Moreover, despite our doubts and fears, we marched into battle and penetrated the darkest corners and alleys of Marawi City, holding on to our faith and the belief that we would emerge victorious and our efforts would not have been in vain.
+Our unit had managed to counter the enemies’ attacks even during the height of the firefight when everything was in a state of chaos.
+Moreover, despite our doubts and fears, we marched into battle.
+We penetrated the darkest corners and alleys of Marawi City, holding on to our faith and believing that we would emerge victorious and our efforts would not have been in vain.

 Lifesavers and Survivors: The 51st Mechanized Infantry Company

-On the 27th of May 2017, the combined forces of the army led by the 1st Scout Ranger Battalion (1SRB), came to our rescue.
-The most forward element of the 1SRB came to as close as 50 meters from one of my troops’ location, but they could not take a step further as the volume of enemy fire hampered again their movement.
-The only recourse was for us to link up with 1SRB leaving behind the two armored vehicles, and also those killed in action to be recovered later.
+On the 27th of May 2017, the combined forces of the army led by the 1st Scout Ranger Battalion (1SRB) came to our rescue.
+The most forward element of the 1SRB came to as close as 50 meters from one of my troops’ location, but they could not take a step further as the volume of enemy fire hampered their movement again.
+The only recourse was for us to link up with 1SRB, leaving behind the two armored vehicles and also those killed in action to be recovered later.
 In the afternoon, the plan was executed.
 Under cover fire from 1SRB, my troops and I dashed towards the most forward elements of 1SRB.
 The link-up was successful, but upon accounting of my troops, only 14 of us made it through.
 Two were missing and were not able to abandon their defensive positions.
-The next day, the two missing troops were the subject of the conducted rescue operations; fortunately they were able to link-up with the 1SRB.
+The next day, the two missing troops were the subject of the conducted rescue operations; fortunately, they were able to link-up with the 1SRB.